-0.445 Decrease the little of the second of the sec Objet Figure 200 S 115 Responsibility for receipt of money due from officers Chief Finance Officer S 146(1) Authorisation to produce a declarations and certificates with regard to securities Chief Finance Officer S 191 Functions with regard to Ordnance Survey Corporate Director Economic Growth, Environment and Infrastructure.
+S 115 Responsibility for receipt of money due from officers Chief Finance Officer S 146(1) Authorisation to produce a declarations and certificates with regard to securities Chief Finance Officer S 191 Functions with regard to Ordnance Survey Corporate Director Economic Growth, Environment and Infrastructure.
 S 210 Officer in whom power in respect of a charity will vest as at 1 April 1974 Director of Legal and Democratic Services S 225(1) Deposit of documents and giving of acknowledgements or receipts.
-Director of Legal and Democratic Services S 229 Certification of photographic copies of Director of Legal and Democratic Services S 234(1) Authentication of documents Director of Legal and Democratic Services S 238 Certification of byelaws Director of Legal and Democratic Services Para 4(2)(b) of Part 1 of Schedule 12 Officer who may sign a summons to council meetings Chief Executive (Any Corporate Director/Director of Legal and Democratic Services) Para 4(3) of Part 1 of Schedule 12 Receipt of notices from Members regarding address to which a summons to a meeting is to be sent Chief Executive (Director of Legal and Democratic Services) Local Governme ent Act 1974 Reference Description Proper Officer S 30 (5) Publication of notice of Local Commissioner's report on investigation of a complaint Director of Legal and Democratic Services Local Governme ent (Miscellaneous Provisions) Act 1976 Reference Description Proper Officer S 41 Certification of copies of resolutions, minutes and other documents Director of Legal and Democratic Services Datos Ast 4004 Rates Act 1984 I Reference Description Proper Officer S 7 Certification of rate Chief Finance Officer
+Director of Legal and Democratic Services S 229 Certification of photographic copies of Director of Legal and Democratic Services S 234(1) Authentication of documents Director of Legal and Democratic Services S 238 Certification of byelaws Director of Legal and Democratic Services Para 4(2)(b) of Part 1 of Schedule 12 Officer who may sign a summons to council meetings Chief Executive (Any Corporate Director/Director of Legal and Democratic Services) Para 4(3) of Part 1 of Schedule 12 Receipt of notices from Members regarding address to which a summons to a meeting is to be sent Chief Executive (Director of Legal and Democratic Services) Local Governme ent Act 1974 Reference Description Proper Officer S 30 (5) Publication of notice of Local Commissioner's report on investigation of a complaint Director of Legal and Democratic Services Local Governme ent (Miscellaneous Provisions) Act 1976 Reference Description Proper Officer S 41 Certification of copies of resolutions, minutes and other documents Director of Legal and Democratic Services Rates Act 1984 Reference Description Proper Officer S 7 Certification of rate Chief Finance Officer

-Local Government and Housing Act 1989 Reference Description Proper Officer S 2 Preparation of list of politically restricted posts Corporate Director Resources S 15, 16, 17 Receipt of notices relating to political groups Chief Executive (Director of Legal and Democratic Services)

-Local Government (Committees and Political Groups) Regulations 1990

-Reference Description Proper Officer S 8 (1) and (5) Receipt of notice of constitution of a political group, or the change of name of a political group Chief Executive (Director of Legal and Democratic Services) S 9 and 10 Receipt of notice of Councillor's membership of, or cessation of membership of, a political group Chief Executive (Director of Legal and Democratic Services) S 13 Officer to whom the wishes of a political group are expressed Chief Executive (Director of Legal and Democratic Services) S 14 Responsibility for notifying a political group about allocations and vacations of seats Chief Executive (Director of Legal and Democratic Services)
+Reference Description Proper Officer S 2 Preparation of list of politically restricted posts Corporate Director Resources S 15, 16, 17 Receipt of notices relating to political groups Chief Executive (Director of Legal and Democratic Services) Local Govern ment (Committees and Political Groups) Reg Reference Description Proper Officer S 8 (1) and (5) Receipt of notice of constitution of a political group, or the change of name of a political group Chief Executive (Director of Legal and Democratic Services) S 8 (1) and (5) S 9 and 10 (Director of Legal and or the change of name of a political group Receipt of notice of Councillor's membership of, or (Director of Legal and Democratic Services) Chief Executive (Director of Legal and